Eight activities to activate student motivation with Kialo Edu

 The word motivation is derived from the Latin “movere,” literally meaning “to move.”
 Motivation is crucial for students to move towards achieving their goals, yet many students struggle to stay motivated in their studies and job searches.
 As educators, how can we make sure that we set students up for success?

-Using icebreaker discussions to motivate students
+1. Use icebreaker discussions to motivate students

 Icebreakers have stood the test of time for a reason — they are a great and easy to set up motivational warm-up activity!
 They don’t require in-depth knowledge, so are therefore more inclusive and less intimidating for students.
 Moreover, they reveal information about students, allowing educators to increase motivation by personalizing learning.

-Using role play in discussions to motivate students
+2. Use role play in discussions to motivate students

 A lack of confidence in sharing opinions can be confused with a lack of motivation, as students may feel shy in sharing their own opinions on a certain topic.
 However, asking students to contribute to discussions through role-play can help build confidence through fun engagement.

 For example, when discussing whether ancient Athens or Sparta was the best place to live, your classroom could be filled with Spartan soldiers, Athenian intellectuals, and women from both city-states.
-Students can make first-person contributions in role, developing a deeper understanding of the topic.
-To further motivate students, you can even complete the discussion in costumes!

-Using time-limited discussions to motivate students
+3. Use time-limited discussions to motivate students

 Having no endpoint can demotivate the best of us!
 Combat this with time-limited discussions to focus students’ minds on the end goal, and encourage them to plan ahead.
+In Kialo discussions, you can start and stop a discussion manually, or set a specific time and date to limit student contributions.

 These types of discussions are particularly motivating for those students who believe they have all the time in the world to complete an activity.
+This can be particularly useful when using Kialo discussion as assessments, such as in literature units exploring questions like, “Does Lord of the Flies present an accurate picture of human nature?” or “Is Lady Macbeth more villainous than Macbeth himself?

-Giving goal-oriented tasks to motivate students
+4. Give goal-oriented tasks to motivate students

-You can set Tasks in Kialo discussions to give students motivational measurable goals.
+To motivate students to engage with the discussions, you can set Tasks in Kialo discussions to give students motivational measurable goals.
 You could specify how many claims to write, sources to link to, or claims to vote on.

-Using a Debate Taboo game to motivate students
+5. Use a Debate Taboo game to motivate students

 Offering students a sufficient level of challenge is high on the list of motivation tactics, so why not try a game of Debate Taboo?
 Challenge students to expand their vocabulary in discussions by providing a list of taboo, or banned, words.

-You could aim to encourage more advanced historical terminology, a greater range of conjunctions, or more powerful adjectives — tailor it according to your lesson objective and focus.
 To extend the activity, ask students to select the winners by voting for the claims with the most expansive vocabulary.

-Using quizzes to motivate students
+6. Use quizzes to motivate students

 Showing off knowledge in a quiz isn’t just motivating — retrieval practice is also proven to help students retain knowledge.
 Prepare students for quizzes by challenging them to use Kialo Edu to build in-depth topic maps during sessions.